TheRadMercy/Finalproject/README.md

 # Finalproject
-hello Mr Ayli I am Daniel Rahme here you can find the final project that i did with my friend Christian Haddad So to execute the code you need to have access to the following imports:
+hello Mr Ayli I am Daniel Rahme here you can find the final project that i did with my friend Christian Haddad.
+ So to execute the code you need to have access to the following imports:

 ##import sys##
 ##import speech_recognition as sr ##